C-Otto/rebalance-lnd/README.md

 Feel free to submit issues and pull requests on https://github.com/C-Otto/rebalance-lnd/

 You can also send donations via keysend.
-For example, to send 500 satoshi to C-Otto with a message "Thank you for rebalance-lnd":
+For example, to send 500 satoshis to C-Otto with a message "Thank you for rebalance-lnd":
 ```
 lncli sendpayment --amt=500 --data 7629168=5468616e6b20796f7520666f7220726562616c616e63652d6c6e64 --keysend --dest=027ce055380348d7812d2ae7745701c9f93e70c1adeb2657f053f91df4f2843c71
 ```